davestearns/eventlogs/README.md

     // but you would use PostgresEventStore RedisReductionCache, configured
     // to point to your servers/clusters.
     let log_manager = LogManager::new(
-        FakeEventStore::<TestEvent>::new(),
-        FakeReductionCache::<TestAggregate>::new()
+        FakeEventStore::<BalanceEvent>::new(),
+        FakeReductionCache::<Account>::new()
     );

-    // Create a new log with an Increment event as the first event.
+    // Say your service gets a request to create a new account with a starting
-    // To ensure that the log is created only once, even if you or
+    // balance, but you want to ensure this happens only once, even if your
-    // your caller has to retry after a network timeout, use an
+    // caller gets a network timeout and retries their request.
+This is
+    // easily supported by having your client provide a unique
-    // idempotency key in the CreateOptions.
-If a log was already
+    // idempotency key in the request, and using it in the AppendOptions.
-    // created with that same idempotency key, you will get an
+    // If a log was already created with that same idempotency key,
+    // in a previous request, you will get an IdempotencyReplay error
-    // IdempotencyReplay error with the previously-created log ID. let options = AppendOptions {
+    // with the previously-created log ID.
+    let caller_supplied_key = uuid::Uuid::now_v7().to_string();
+    let options = AppendOptions {
-        idempotency_key: Some(uuid::Uuid::now_v7().to_string()),
+        idempotency_key: Some(caller_supplied_key),
         ..Default::default()
     };
     let log_id = LogId::new();
+    let starting_balance_event = BalanceEvent::Credit { amount: 100 };
-    log_manager.create(&log_id, &TestEvent::Increment, &options).await?;
+    log_manager.create(&log_id, &starting_balance_event, &options).await?;

-    // Now let's say our service gets another request.
-In order to process
+    // Now let's say our service gets another API request to debit the account,
+    // but your rules say that accounts may not go negative.
-    // it, we need to know the current state of the transaction (the Aggregate).
+    // So we need to reduce the log for this account to check the balance
-    // Use the reduce() method to reduce the events into an Reduction, which
-    // contains our TestAggregate with current state.
-The Reduction will be
+    // before we add a the new debit event.
+The log_manager will also put
-    // cached automatically by a background task, so it won't slow down our
+    // this reduction into the cache asynchronously, so it won't slow down
-    // main code.
+    // our code.
+    let debit_amount: u32 = 10;
     let reduction = log_manager.reduce(&log_id).await?;
-    assert_eq!(reduction.aggregate().count, 1);

-    // Let's say that the Aggregate's current state allows the operation, and
-    // this time we want to append a Decrement event.
-    // If another process is racing with this one, only one will
-    // successfully append, and the other will get a ConcurrentAppend
-    // error.
-And idempotency keys may also be provided in the AppendOptions. log_manager.append(&log_id, reduction, &TestEvent::Decrement, &AppendOptions::default()).await?;

-    // Re-reduce: the cached aggregate will automatically be used as
+    assert!(reduction.aggregate().balance - (debit_amount as i64) >= 0);

+    // We could use an idempotency key here as well, but we will
-    // the starting point, so that we only have to select the events with
+    // skip that to keep the code shorter. log_manager.append(
+        &log_id,
+        reduction,
+        &BalanceEvent::Debit { amount: debit_amount },
+        &AppendOptions::default())
+        .await?;

+    // If we reduce the log again, we will see that the balance has been
+    // debited.
+But this time the log_manager will read the previous
-    // higher indexes than the `through_index()` on the cached reduction. let reduction = log_manager.reduce(&log_id).await?;
+    // reduction from the cache, and only apply the new events to it. let reduction = log_manager.reduce(&log_id).await?;
-    assert_eq!(reduction.aggregate().count, 0);
+    assert_eq!(reduction.aggregate().balance, 90);

+    // If you ever need to list all events in a given log, you can
+    // fetch them in pages using the load() method: let starting_index = 0;
+    let max_events = 100;
+    let events = log_manager.load(&log_id, starting_index, max_events).await?;
+    assert_eq!(events.len(), 2);

     Ok(())
 }